Healthy Food, Healthy You

 Nutrition plays a huge role in overall health.
-Rather than sporadic dieting, the key to healthy nutrition is establishing lifelong patterns.
+Rather than sporadic dieting, the key to healthy food nutrition is establishing lifelong patterns.
 Healthy eating patterns over a lifetime contribute to the development of all body systems.
-Choosing nutritious foods and drinks and cutting out detrimental options on a daily basis create the patterns that will leave you feeling good, week after week, year after year.
+Choosing healthy foods and drinks and cutting out detrimental options on a daily basis create the patterns that will leave you feeling good, week after week, year after year.

 Rather than the old-school food pyramid the USDA now promotes nutrition with a plate graphic.
-Half the plate at each meal should made up vegetables and fruits.
+Half the plate at each meal should made up healthy food such asvegetables and fruits.
 This s a huge increase from the old pyramid.
 Ideally, whole minimally-cooked fruits and vegetables dominate.
 The other half of the plate contains proteins and grains, preferably whole grains.
 Dairy products such as milk, cheese, soy products and yogurt, round out the recommended foods.
 Water is the preferred beverage, with 8 cups a day the recommended amount.

 Choosing a variety from each category will give you a wide range of nutrients.
 What you don’t eat is as important as what you do eat.
 Limiting sodium, added sugars and saturated fats is part of a healthy eating pattern.

 Since different vegetables have different nutrients try to select a variety from the different subgroups: dark green, legumes, red & orange, starchy, and other.
 Legumes include both beans and peas, such as kidney beans, chickpeas, lentils, and edamame.
 Potatoes, green peas, and corn fall in the starchy veggie subgroup.
 The ‘other’ category includes green peppers, lettuce, celery, and onions.